-A previous draft of this report indicated different estimates for cigarette use, alcohol, use and binge drinking in 2008, 2009 and 2010.
+Initial reports for 2008-2010 indicated different estimates for cigarette use, alcohol, use and binge drinking for their respective years.
 Using data from new questions added to the 2011 survey for testing validity and reliability, these estimates have since been adjusted to more adequately address missing data.
 We believe that these new estimates more accurately represent the true population percentages.
 Compared to national trend data, University of Delaware binge drinking rates are consistently higher than the national average.
 Even during the decline in the late 1990s, UD's rate was significantly higher than rates calculated nationally.
 The exact reason for this is not clear and it may be a combination of several factors.
 It is possible, for example, that other institutions in the north-east area with a high proportion of students living on-campus are also above the national average to some extent.
 Unfortunately, data that separate out institutions similar to University of Delaware are not currently publicly available.